 Activity Extender: The best way to learn is to teach others!
 Ask your child to present the buoyancy demonstration to other family members, grandparents or friends.

-Click here or the banner below to get the free 40-page activity e-book that covers penguins that live in Antarctica and much more!
+Use the sign-up box below to get the free 40-page activity e-book that covers penguins that live in Antarctica and much more!